jessebuckmann/sample_preparation_module/projects/Hardware_Johanna_Floris_Frank/Documentation/reproduction_guide.md

 **Hardware required**

 - Two Arduino UNO (other Arduino types would work, but the connection pins will be different than described here) with USB connecting cables
-- 2 x Breadboard (For absolute certainty: to connect two wires, they must be placed in the same row of the breadboard)
+- Breadboard (For absolute certainty: to connect two wires, they must be placed in the same row of the breadboard)
 - GybMep BME/BMP280 sensor
 - Connecting wires
 - PC with USB port (preferably 2, but one is also possible)